This is Keller’s preferred and recommended version of Express Stave, along with its Jazz Font variation.

 The pitch range can extend to two octaves through the use of D ledger lines a tritone above or below the one-octave staff.
 This ledger line appears for the five notes: C, C#/Db, D, D#/Eb, and E. Pitch ranges of three or more octaves can be achieved by vertically “stacking” standard one-octave staves, spacing them an octave apart, with the usual ledger line representing D occurring half way between them (see links to manuscript paper PDFs below).

-Express Stave has an accompanying note naming scheme that retains the traditional names for the notes A B C D E F G, but introduces new names for the other five “black key” notes: H I J K L. The staff line for G#/Ab is then called L, and it ‘links’ each ‘register’ spanned by the staff, the set of twelve notes from A to L:
+Express Stave has an accompanying note naming scheme that retains the traditional names for the natural notes A B C D E F G, but introduces new letter-names for the other five “extras” (the black key notes).

 A – H – B – C – I – D – J – E – F – K – G – L